Kangiriyanka/joe-farah/src/pages/posts/post-6.md

 &nbsp;

-The major click for me is just knowing that a view's geometry just refers to the size and position.
+The major click for me was just knowing that a view's geometry just refers to the size and position.
 If you have a View B that wants to match a View A, then A is the source.
 B will have to match its size and position to look like A. The first step of debugging is making sure the views you want to match have the same id and belong to the same namespace.